craftcms/contact-form/README.md

 ### The `afterSend` event

-Plugins can be notified right after a message is sent out to the recipients using the `afterSend` event.
+Modules and plugins can be notified right after a message is sent out to the recipients using the `afterSend` event.

 ```php
 use craft\contactform\events\SendEvent;